-The bible stresses the importance of service in leading a Christian life.
+The Bible stresses the importance of service in leading a Christian life.
 A genuine commitment to others is ultimately a commitment to Christ.
-As Peter wrote in the opening quote, each Christian is called to use their God-given gifts to serve others.
-Jesus Christ was the ultimate servant.
-He gave his life so that we could be free from eternal sin.
-Approaching customers in our life with a Christ-like attitude of grace and compassion will lead to success in any service endeavor.
+As Peter wrote in 1 Peter 4:10, each Christian is called to use their God-given gifts to serve others.
+Our Savior, Jesus Christ, was the ultimate servant; He gave His life so that we could be free from eternal sin.
+Approaching customers in our life with a Christ-like attitude of grace and compassion will lead to fruitfulness in any service endeavor.

 In closing, we discussed the importance of customer service and the tenants of becoming an effective servant.
 Becoming an effective servant to others is the backbone of the Christian faith.
 As Matthew wrote in his Gospel, “The greatest among you will be your servant.”
 I am challenging those reading this to dedicate your life to service and be GREAT.
 Take the challenge and dedicate time to mastering the art of serving others.
 You will not regret the journey.

 Jeff Renton is the Strategic Sourcing Manager at Kinder Morgan.
 He has over 15 years of professional and 8 years of management experience.
 He has a bachelor’s degree in Mass Communications from Louisiana State University and a Master’s in Business Administration from the University of Alabama Birmingham.